 Krimper – best place for international cuisine (and quirky design)

 I stumbled upon Krimper while strolling around Melbourne’s Laneways and beautiful Street Art.
-The place, tucked away in the Guildford Lane, was first a sawmill, later a cabinetmaking factory which was then converted into a restaurant.
+The place, tucked away in the Guildford Lane, was first a sawmill, later a cabinetmaking factory converted into a restaurant.
 The inviting design is made with the original lift car in the centre of the room, various cabinets and quirky lamps from old wheels and chains hanging from the ceiling.

 The food menu has fine French and Japanese influences.
 It is also a great place for brunch.